Totally Nonnegative Tropical Flags and the Totally Nonnegative Flag Dressian: Parametrization of the Totally Nonnegative Complete Flag Variety

-We start by constructing a skeleton digraph $S$ on top of which we will build our graphs $G_{v,w}$ by adding edges and permuting certain vertex labels.
-The skeleton $S$ has $2n$ labelled vertices, with vertices labelled from $1'$ to $n'$ lying vertically, with $n'$ on top and $1'$ on the bottom, and vertices labeled from $1$ to $n$ lying horizontally, with $1$ to the right and $n$ to the left.
-It also has a directed edge from $i'$ to $i$ for each $i\in [n]$, as illustrated in \cref{emptyfig}.
-For any graph obtained from $S$ by adding vertices, adding directed edges, and permuting vertex labels, we will say \textit{``strand $r$"} to refer to the diagonal edge that is $r$ from the bottom, so that the bottom-most of these diagonal edges is strand $1$ and the top-most is strand $n$.
-We will also say \textit{``column $c$"} to refer to the vertical slice of the graph between the vertices $c$ and $c+1$ (with column $n$ referring to the part of the graph to the left of vertex $n$).
-We adopt the notation $(r,c)_G$ to refer to the intersection of strand $r$ and column $c$ in graph $G$ and add an unlabelled vertex at each such point.
+To define $G_{v,w}$, we start by constructing a skeleton digraph $S$ to which we will apply a sequence of transformations.
+The skeleton $S$ has $2n$ labeled vertices, with vertices labeled from $1'$ to $n'$ lying vertically, with $n'$ on top and $1'$ on the bottom, and vertices labeled from $1$ to $n$ lying horizontally, with $1$ to the right and $n$ to the left.
+It has a directed edge from $i'$ to $i$ for each $i\in [n]$, as illustrated in \Cref{emptyfig}.
+For any graph obtained from $S$ by adding vertices, adding directed edges, and permuting vertex labels, we will say \textit{``strand $\sigma$"} to refer to the diagonal edge that is $\sigma$ from the bottom, so that the bottom-most of these diagonal edges is strand $1$ and the top-most is strand $n$.
+We will also say \textit{``column $c$"} to refer to the vertical slice of the graph between the vertices $n-c+2$ and $n-c+1$ (with column $1$ referring to the part of the graph to the left of vertex $n$).
+The columns are ordered left to right and give us a way to refer to a particular vertical slice of the graph.
+We use the notation $(\sigma,c)_G$ to refer to the intersection of strand $\sigma$ and column $c$ in graph $G$.